acronis/cyberapp-sample-components/README.md

 * An example of the database built with SQLite3.
 * A web server that implements a callback handler with:
   * An implementation of predefined callbacks (application enablement, customer mapping).
-  * An example of custom callbacks (reading users and creating a user).
+  * An example of custom callbacks (CRUD operations for users management).
 * An example of the basic connector that posts new alerts and workloads to Acronis.

 ### About callback handler